Can you no longer put off cleaning your bathroom? Dreading getting to grips with limescale, dull taps and grimy tiles?

 5. Rinse off shower walls and tiles with steam and all-purpose cleaner

-Spray your preferred all-purpose cleaner on walls, countertops, tiles and the ceiling, before creating steam by turning your shower on.
+Spray your preferred all-purpose cleaner on walls, countertops, tiles and the ceiling.
+Then create steam by turning on your shower.
 Once the steam has built up (this tends to take about 5 minutes), turn the shower off and leave the room, shutting the door behind you.

 Return after approximately 20 minutes and wipe down all the surfaces.
 It’s as simple as that!